tanepiper/cloud9-livecoffee-ext/README.md

 This extension currently only works with self-hosted copies of Cloud9 (either via cloning `https://github.com/ajaxorg/cloud9` or `npm install cloud9`).
 Third-party extensions are not supported on c9.io.
+As Cloud9 is rapidly involving it is however recommended to use the cloud9 version this plugin was last tested with, which can be found at [our fork](https://github.com/PragTob/cloud9).
+Then you should
+do:

-    git clone git://github.com/tanepiper/cloud9-livecoffee-ext.git cloud9/client/ext/livecoffee
+    git clone git://github.com/PragTob/cloud9-livecoffee-ext.git cloud9/plugins-client/ext.livecoffee

-Open the `Windows -> Extension Manager` window, put the path to the extension in
+Open the `Tools -> Extension Manager` window, put the path to the extension in

     ext/livecoffee/livecoffee

 Click add.
 You can now view the window via the Edit menu.